Demographics Are Destiny: Challenges And Opportunities In An Aging Population

 Over the long term, economic growth is driven by two factors: increases in the labor force and productivity.
 Today, both are decelerating.
 While the drop in productivity is somewhat of a mystery, slow growth in the labor force is a direct result of demographic changes.
 Older individuals are less likely to be engaged in the labor force and today there are more of them.

 Demographics are also contributing to the low interest rate environment.
 This is in part a side effect of slow growth, but demographics also affect rates through changes in consumption patterns.
 Older individuals borrow less and save more.
-As households approach retirement they also tend to shift towards more conservative investments, in the process increasing demand for bonds and other income-producing assets.
+As households approach retirement, they also tend to shift towards more conservative investments, in the process increasing demand for bonds and other income-producing assets.
 The net effect is that older populations tend to be associated with a lower real-interest rate environment.

-For investors and policy makers these changes represent both a challenge and an opportunity.
-Arguably the biggest policy debate today is how to accelerate economic growth.
+For investors and policy makers, these changes represent both a challenge and an opportunity.
+Arguably, the biggest policy debate today is how to accelerate economic growth.
 Indeed, after the U.S. election, investors began anticipating a significant uptick in growth stemming from new U.S. fiscal policies along with tax and regulatory reform initiatives.
 Whether the growth occurs remains to be seen, but regardless, it is important to note that the dynamic of the changes brought by an aging population is a long term - and global - phenomenon that will maintain critical importance for some time.

 In the meantime, much of the debate over growth focuses on productivity, arguably a more difficult problem to solve.
 Conversely, accelerating the rate of growth in the labor force is relatively straightforward.
 At a time when immigration is becoming an increasingly contentious topic, getting more older citizens to extend their working life, along with increasing female participation, may be the single, simplest prescription for addressing the problem of slow global growth.